 He kept a stable of horses, both racehorses and tournament chargers, in a professionally managed stable, outside the palace.
 The stable also used land by the river at Staines for pasture and breeding.
 This arrangement allowed him complete control of the management and training of his horses but also concealed the costs from his father.

-He had arrived in London before dark, the previous evening.
-In the stable, he kept a suite of rooms where he shared a bed with the love of his life, Joan of Kent.
+He had arrived in London the previous evening, before dark.
+Above the stable, he kept a suite of rooms where he shared a bed with the love of his life, Joan of Kent.

 He arose early, leaving Joan to slumber, had taken a bath and put on some clean clothes before coming to meet his father.
 He knew the subject of the visit and had taken the opportunity to speak privately with Jean Froissart while he bathed and dressed.

 As he entered the hall, he gazed around at the familiar scene.
 The Hall of Westminster was nearly three hundred years old.
 In winter, smoke bellowed eagerly from the fireplaces but today it spewed only from the food vendors’ stalls that lined the walls.
 Nevertheless, even today, on a pleasant morning, the hall appeared dark and gloomy.
 Spiralling smoke filled the roof, searching for escape through the vents provided for the purpose.